CheckerPose: Progressive Dense Keypoint Localization for Object Pose Estimation with Graph Neural Network: Experiments

 \paragraph{Effectiveness of Graph Neural Networks.} Our network utilizes GNN layers, \eg, EdgeConv~\cite{wang2019dynamic}, to explicitly model the interactions between different keypoints.
 We also report the result of removing all GNN layers in Table~\ref{tab:lm_ablation}.
 Without GNN layers, the keypoints still interact indirectly via local image feature fusion modules, since the keypoints with close 2D locations share the similar local image features.
 However, the performance of pose estimation degrades significantly, demonstrating that it is important to directly model the keypoint interactions with GNN layers.

 \paragraph{Effectiveness of Progressive Prediction.} Progressively generating the binary codes enforces our network to gradually refine the localization in the iteratively subdivided grids.
-It also enables image feature fusion based on the intermediate estimations, which can provide crucial spatial information for fine-grained localization.
+It also enables image feature fusion based on the intermediate estimations, which can provide crucial {high-resolution details} for fine-grained localization.
 As shown in Table~\ref{tab:lm_ablation}, the accuracy decreases significantly without progressively generating the binary codes, which clearly demonstrates the importance of progressive prediction.

 \paragraph{Effectiveness of Object Segmentation Masks.} Our network outputs the full segmentation mask $M_{\mathrm{full}}$ and the visible one $M_{\mathrm{vis}}$ as auxiliary tasks.
 As shown in Table~\ref{tab:lm_ablation}, the performance degrades without either $M_{\mathrm{full}}$ or $M_{\mathrm{vis}}$.
 The ADD(-S) 0.02d metric drops significantly without $M_{\mathrm{full}}$, indicating that predicting $M_{\mathrm{full}}$ facilitates image feature extraction for keypoint localization, since all the keypoints should be located within $M_{\mathrm{full}}$.
 The degraded performance without $M_{\mathrm{vis}}$ also implies that predicting $M_{\mathrm{vis}}$ provides important context information including occlusions.